 Another awesome thing to do in LA is to walk around downtown LA, where you can visit many iconic places such as the Walt Disney concert hall, The Broad featuring Balloon Dog by Jeff Koons.
 I highly recommend having a quick coffee at a quirky coffee bar called the Bookstore.

-My favorite part of the LA is Venice beach.
+My favorite part of LA is Venice beach.
 You can walk around the Venice beach boulevard, stop at the Venice canals, and take a photo of the famous Venice beach sign.

 I would highly suggest renting a car and drive around the Hollywood area stopping for a photo at the Hollywood hotel or have a little shopping tour at the Rhodeo drive and feel like Julia Roberts.